-Northeast braces for snowstorm: schools shut, flights canceled
+Snowstorm pounds the Northeast, canceling flights, closing schools

 - Northeast could get socked with as much as a foot of snow

-- More than 2,600 flights canceled in advance of storm
+- More than 1,500 flights have been canceled along the storm path

-(CNN)The Northeast is hunkering down for what could be the most significant storm of the season, which is forecast to dump a foot of snow and bring blizzard conditions in some areas Thursday.
+(CNN)The Northeast is hunkering down Thursday for what could be the most significant storm of the season, with a foot of snow of forecast and blizzard conditions in some areas.

-Airlines have canceled more than 2,700 flights ahead of the storm.
+Airlines already have canceled more than 1,500 flights along the storm path as of Thursday morning.
+Most of those were at the Newark, New Jersey; Boston; and New York's LaGuardia and John F. Kennedy International airports.

 New York, Boston and Philadelphia have closed their public schools for the day.
-The latter two cities have also declared snow emergencies, which affect city services and parking.
-All state offices in New Jersey have been closed for non-essential personnel.
+The latter two have also declared snow emergencies, which affect city services and parking.
+All state offices in New Jersey have been closed for nonessential personnel.

-More than 60 million people will be dealing with the wintry weather, said CNN meteorologist Pedram Javaheri.
+More than 60 million people will be dealing with the wintry weather, CNN meteorologist Pedram Javaheri said.

-Winter storm warnings are in effect stretching from Pennsylvania, through parts of New York, New Jersey, Massachusetts as well as the New England states.
+Winter storm warnings are in effect, stretching from Pennsylvania through parts of New York, New Jersey and New England.

-The storm is expected to bring strong winds, hitting around daybreak with 30-mph winds and creating whiteout conditions at times, CNN meteorologist Dave Hennen said.
+The storm was expected to bring strong winds with whiteout conditions at times, CNN meteorologist Dave Hennen said.

 Impact on Eastern cities

-The National Weather Service estimated that seven to 11 inches of snow in New York and 10 to 16 inches of snow in Boston are possible.
+The National Weather Service estimated that 8 to 12 inches of snow in New York and 12 to 15 inches of snow in Boston are possible.

 Officials warned residents to avoid morning travel as heavy snow can make roads slick and dangerous.
-The National Weather Service in New York warned that the conditions will "rapidly deteriorate around daybreak" and that two inches of snow could fall per hour.
+The National Weather Service in New York said that conditions will "rapidly deteriorate around daybreak" and that 2 inches of snow could fall per hour.

-Flightaware.com reported that airlines had canceled more than 2,700 flights affecting the United States on Thursday.
-Most of the cancellations are in Newark, New Jersey; Boston; and New York's LaGuardia and JFK airports.
+New York officials said wind gusts reached 50 mph Thursday morning.
+Bus service is not operating for the day, and officials urged residents to stay off roads due to the snowy, wintry conditions.

+Officials also said they have not made a decision on whether to shut the Long Island Expressway, the main roadway on the island.

 The good news is that the storm is expected to move out quickly.
 However, snowfall in Boston could continue into the weekend, and temperatures won't rise above freezing there until Sunday, according to the National Weather Service.